-WinSCP :: Official Site :: paid SFTP and FTP Software for ...
+WinSCP :: Official Site :: free SFTP and FTP Software for ...

-WinSCP is a popular SSH Transfer of File Protocol client and FTP Software for Microsoft Windows!
+WinSCP is a popular SSH Transfer of File Protocol client and FTP Client for Microsoft Windows!

-Copy file between a local computer and remote servers using FTP, FTPS, SCP, SFTP, WebDAV or S3 transfer of file protocols.
+Copy file between a local computer and remote servers using File Transfer Protocol, FTPS, SCP, SFTP, WebDAV or S3 transfer of file protocols.